Subject Statement of Intent Religious Education

 - Provide children with experiences of Catholic and Christian traditions, as well as being taught to be respectful and understanding of people and traditions from other faith backgrounds.

-RE is taught discretely for 10% of the timetable (2 ½ hours a week) using the ‘Come and See’ scheme.
-This is the Syllabus prescribed by Salford Diocese.
+RE is taught discretely for 10% of the timetable (2 ½ hours a week) using the school’s own curriculum which covers the Religious Education Directory.
 The RE curriculum is extremely important and as such is given high importance in the weekly timetable.
 The curriculum ensures that the children grow in faith and belief.
 It helps them to understand and interpret their faith for themselves.

-Lectio Divina is part of RE teachings, ensuring that children from year 1 to year 6 are given the opportunity to explore scripture during a theme.
+Lectio Divina is part of RE teachings, ensuring that all children are given the opportunity to explore scripture during a theme.

-Through the ‘Come and See’ scheme children are given the opportunity to explore some of other world religions: Judaism, Sikhism, Hinduism, and Islam.
-Judaism is studied each year with the other three religions being taught on a three year cycle.
+Through the curriculum, children are given the opportunity to explore some of the other world religions: Judaism, Hinduism, and Islam.
+Each year ensures they cover a different element of these faiths and knowledge is developed in a progressive way.

-Although RE is taught discretely through RE sessions it is also taught through the ethos and values of everyday school life, including prayer and worship.
+Although RE is taught discretely through RE sessions it is also taught through the ethos and values of everyday school life, including prayer and liturgy.

-Prayer and reflection play an important role at Holy Rosary and we ensure that all children are given the opportunity to take part in daily worship, assemblies and masses.
+Prayer and reflection play an important role at Holy Rosary and we ensure that all children are given the opportunity to take part in daily prayer and liturgies, assemblies, and masses.
 We ensure that we celebrate important religious celebrations through school masses and special assemblies, and ensure that children understand why these celebrations are important.

-At Holy Rosary the spiritual and moral wellbeing of all stakeholders is extremely important, with assemblies, caritas and the ethos supporting this.
+At Holy Rosary the spiritual and moral well-being of all stakeholders is extremely important, with assemblies, caritas and our ethos supporting this.
 We enjoy celebrations and reflection days in which parents and parishioners are invited.
 These are a really important way of showing our children that they are supported at home, in the parish as well as at school.

 What we teach in RE across the school – Progression Grid